 Where’s the practiced wave of her hand causing perfect verbs and nouns to spew forth like gold flowing out of a leprechaun’s bottomless pot?
 Where’s the creative doyen intent on ordering my thoughts into clever, succinct, and dare I say, sellable prose?

 “So what have you written so far?” she says without looking at me, lips smacking from giving her gum a workout.
 “Give me something to work with.”

 She wasn’t this lazy back when I had that run of published articles, when everything submitted seemed to catch ink.
 Then she was sophisticated, sipping champagne and daintily nibbling gourmet noshes while patiently offering inspiration.
-Words fell out easily and she did her job well.
-Now she seems content to slop random words up against the wall and see what sticks, if she puts that much effort into it.
+Words fell out easily, and she did her job well.
+Now she seems content to slop random words up against the wall and see what sticks if she even puts that much effort into it.
 No wonder I can’t write lately.
 Who can work like this?

 I concentrate, trying to ignore her.
 My god, is that “Feelings” she’s humming?